ccoverstreet/Jablko/docs/getting_started.md

 Next is the jablko_modules configuration.
 Jablko Modules are located in the "jablko_modules" directory and are automatically installed when you run the command `./jpm init` in the root of Jablko.
 The previous command reads this config file and will download the source of each module from its respective repository.
 It then copies the contents to the key for each module in the subdirectory "jablko_modules".
 Each Jablko Module also needs a file "module.js" that contains the functions/exports needed to interface with the main interface.
 You can find out more details and how to create a Jablko Module in the [documentation for Jablko Modules](/docs/jablko_modules.md).

-Now, to add modules to Jablko, just add the name of what you want to call the module and include the "repo_archive" member to indiciated where the original code is (You can use the example above).
-Then, run `./jpm init` in the root of Jablko to download the module.
-When you restart the interface, the module will be loaded and provided the module is made correctly you should see it on your dashboard and be able to use any established routes.
+Now, to add modules to Jablko, you can use the JPM utility (`./jpm`) in the root of Jablko.
+More information in the [Install Jablko Modules](#installing-jablko-modules)

 The "weather" section just contains your OpenWeatherMap API key so that Jablko can retrieve weather information.